fetchai/docs-archived/docs/Native_and_ERC20_FET/reconciliation_service.md

 latest system upgrade to restore access of the migrated funds to their owners.

-**Such service is specifically for those users who opted to not use the guides to gain access to their staked funds during the stake migration.** This means that if you are unable to access your funds for any other reason (e.g. being hacked), then the reconciliation service is not applicable to you and we advise you to do not fill in the form to regain access to your funds.
+**Such service is specifically for those users who opted to not use the guides to gain access to their staked funds during the stake migration**.
+This means that if you are unable to access your funds for any other reason (e.g. being hacked), then the reconciliation service is not applicable to you and we advise you to do not fill in the form to regain access to your funds.